Healsens

 homocysteïne

-High homocysteine levels are one of the most overlooked health markers — yet they can reveal a great deal about your risk of cardiovascular disease, cognitive decline, and even bone loss.
+High homocysteine levels are being studied in relation to overall wellness and aging.
+Talk to your doctor about any concerns.
 Homocysteine is an amino acid normally produced in the body during the metabolism of methionine, an essential amino acid found in protein-rich foods.
 Ideally, its levels in the blood should remain low, as excess homocysteine is toxic and can damage the lining of blood vessels, contributing to heart attacks, strokes, Alzheimer’s disease, depression, and osteoporosis.

 Although homocysteine testing is rarely included in routine check-ups, growing research highlights its central role in aging, metabolic imbalances, cognitive impairment, and even infertility.
 Below, we’ll explore five key reasons why it’s important to monitor and manage high homocysteine levels.